econya/yosis/doc/knowledgebase.md

 As the policies might change, it is important to store the date of the consents.

-In order to force users to agree to the policies, the devises User model is adjusted to force acceptance via a checkbox.
-The agreement itself is not stored, but timestamped instead (column: ).
+In order to force users to agree to the policies (at registration), the devises User model is adjusted to force acceptance via a checkbox.
+This applies only in the create-phase.

+The agreement itself is not stored, but is timestamped instead (column:
+`accepted_terms_at`).
+To ease things (and we are only dealing with two policies), just one timestamp is stored - if the consent becomes invalid (because outdated), both policies have to be re-agreed to.

 After a valid login we have to redirect users to re-agree to the terms/policies if they are outdated.
 To do so there are at least two general approaches.

+To hook into the devise workflow, a custom registrations_controller is implemented, that overrides the `sign_up_params`.
+Futhermore, tableless attributes are added to the User model and the registration form is adjusted accordingly.

 #### Rights on data